 Well, it’s worth mentioning that Android Custom ROMs are based on AOSP (Android Open Source Project) Source Code that Google releases officially once the stable version of the latest Android OS builds launches in September every year.
 Just like the previous year, this year Google has also released a couple of Android 12 Developer Preview builds for its eligible Pixel devices.

-Later Google has released the Android 12 Public Beta build for a limited number of Pixel and non-Pixel devices officially.
-Currently, at the time of writing this article, the Android 12 Public Beta 2 is live.
-Google has also launched the Android 12 Beta GSI package for the Project Treble-supported non-Pixel Android devices to get an early taste of the beta build if someone is interested in it.
+Later Google finally made the Android 12 stable build for their Pixel and non-Pixel devices officially.
+Currently, at the time of writing this article, the Android 12 first stable is live.
+Google has also launched the Android 12 GSI package for the Project Treble-supported non-Pixel Android devices and also AOSP Source code for the developers to build their own version of Android 12.

 Why Custom ROM?